Skip to main content

 Participatory programs reward the act of engaging in a health activity, irrespective of the final health result.

 The structure of these programs is inherently accessible.
 Your reward, whether financial or educational, is linked to your willingness to participate.
-Completing a health risk assessment, for instance, qualifies you for the incentive, regardless of what your cholesterol levels or readings reveal.
+Completing a health risk assessment, for instance, qualifies you for the incentive, regardless of what your cholesterol levels or blood pressure readings reveal.

 This approach effectively removes a significant barrier to entry for individuals who may be at the beginning of their health optimization journey or managing chronic conditions.
 The focus is on building a culture of health consciousness through broad, unconditional encouragement.